Pan (2015 film): Production

 The script for the film was listed on Hollywood's 2013 Black List.
 In January 2014, Garrett Hedlund was cast as a younger version of Captain Hook.
 On January 24, 2014, Jackman was officially cast as the pirate Blackbeard.
 In February, a casting call was issued for the role of Peter Pan, which went to newcomer Levi Miller in March.
 In April 2014, Amanda Seyfried was cast.
 In August 2014, British model Cara Delevingne was chosen to play a mermaid.

 Rooney Mara was cast as Tiger Lily.

-Casting controversy

-Mara's casting as Tiger Lily created accucations of racebending due to her being of European ancestry, while Tiger Lily is traditionally portrayed as a Native American.
-Also considered for the role of Tiger Lily were actresses Lupita Nyong'o and Adèle Exarchopoulos, neither of whom are Native American.
+Also considered for the role of Tiger Lily were actresses Lupita Nyong'o and Adèle Exarchopoulos.

-According to critics of the casting there are very few main roles for Native American women in Hollywood, and that the choice not only took one away from a Native American actress, but also perpetuated the invisibility of Native Americans in film.
 During the film's casting, an article in TheWrap stated that director Joe Wright was trying to create a "very international and multi-racial" world.
 However, most of the main characters in the film (including the four lead actors) are white.
-A petition was created in response to the casting to urge Warner Bros. studios to stop casting white actors in roles for people of color.
-Previous portrayals of the Piccaninny tribe in Peter Pan have been criticized as racist.

-Critics of the casting in Pan suggested that Warner Bros. may have wanted to avoid repeating the alleged racism of previous Peter Pan stories by altering the ethnicity of the Piccaninnies rather than stereotypically portraying the source material.